Soundproofing – blocks sound between rooms in an office environment

 Common problems with sound between rooms in offices

-How does sound spread in office buildings?
+How does sound travel in office buildings?

 Sound insulation in different parts of the office